 Please be aware that costs incurred prior to the start date of the award may not be charged to the project unless the recipient receives prior approval from OVW.
 Please see the DOJ Financial Guide for more information on pre-award costs.

-Memorandum of Understanding (MOU)/Letters of Support (15 Points)
+Letters of Support (10 Points Total)